voussoir/voussoir.net/voussoir.net/writing/kb_nearer/kb_nearer.md

 [![](thumbs/prototype_09.jpg)](prototype_09.jpg)

 I'm sure you're wondering about the gray spacebar.
-This was in fact the result of spantaneous inspiration, an experience not much different from true enlightenment, which came to me after an intense bout of deeply personal meditation and was fully crystalized when the keycap vendor said "We don't have 6u space in black, only in gray".
+This was in fact the result of spontaneous inspiration, an experience not much different from true enlightenment, which came to me after an intense bout of deeply personal meditation and was fully crystalized when the keycap vendor said "We don't have 6u space in black, only in gray".

 [![](thumbs/prototype_10.jpg)](prototype_10.jpg)